 ---------- ----- ----------

-Students from the School of Physiotherapy created printable info sheets on this topic in partnership with the Parkinsons Society.
+Students from the School of Physiotherapy created printable info sheets and posters on this topic in partnership with SPA and the Parkinsons Society.
 A tri-fold pamphlet is available here.
 Click here for an 8X10" version of the info sheet.
+The posters can be viewed here: Poster 1, Poster 2, Poster 3.

 For more resources on Parkinsons, visit the Parkisons Canada Website.